Search the Section 30 schedule

 Why population figures are important

-The local content licence condition also uses the figures.
-They define whether a licence holder operates in a 'small' licence area.
-This affects how much local content they must broadcast.
+The local content rules for regional commercial radio under Part 5 of the BSA also use the figures (see legislative instrument).
+They define whether a regional commercial radio licence operates in a 'small' licence area.
+This affects how much material of local significance (local content) they must broadcast.
 For example:

-- ‘small’ licences (licence area populations under 30,000) must broadcast 30 minutes of local content each day
+- ‘small’ licences (licence area populations under 30,000) must broadcast 30 minutes of local content each business day

 What happens when the population changes